bytestring-net/bevy_lunex/docs/src/advanced/text.md

 },
 ```

 You can also decouple the font size from the logical font size by adding this component.
-This new value will be used instead and native bevy font size will used purely for rendering (font resolution).
+This new value will be used instead and native bevy font size will be used purely for rendering (font resolution).

 ```rust
 UiTextSize::new().size(Rh(5.0)),